Elanco Animal Health (NYSE:ELAN) Issues FY 2022 Earnings Guidance

-Elanco Animal Health (NYSE:ELAN – Get Rating) last released its quarterly earnings data on Wednesday, February 23rd.
-The company reported $0.21 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.17 by $0.04.
-The firm had revenue of $1.11 billion during the quarter, compared to the consensus estimate of $1.10 billion.
-Elanco Animal Health had a positive return on equity of 6.59% and a negative net margin of 9.91%.
-The company’s quarterly revenue was down 2.3% on a year-over-year basis.
-During the same quarter in the previous year, the company posted $0.12 earnings per share.
-As a group, equities research analysts forecast that Elanco Animal Health will post 1.21 EPS for the current fiscal year.

-In other Elanco Animal Health news, Director R David Hoover acquired 5,000 shares of the business’s stock in a transaction on Tuesday, March 1st.
-The shares were acquired at an average price of $28.66 per share, with a total value of $143,300.00.
-The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-6.11% of the stock is currently owned by insiders.
+In other news, Director R David Hoover bought 5,000 shares of the stock in a transaction dated Tuesday, March 1st.
+The stock was bought at an average cost of $28.66 per share, with a total value of $143,300.00.
+The purchase was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+6.11% of the stock is currently owned by company insiders.

-Several institutional investors and hedge funds have recently modified their holdings of ELAN.
-Metropolitan Life Insurance Co NY bought a new stake in shares of Elanco Animal Health in the fourth quarter valued at $252,000.
-Forum Financial Management LP bought a new stake in shares of Elanco Animal Health during the 4th quarter valued at $301,000.
-Integrated Wealth Concepts LLC raised its stake in shares of Elanco Animal Health by 4.1% during the 4th quarter.
-Integrated Wealth Concepts LLC now owns 11,453 shares of the company’s stock valued at $325,000 after purchasing an additional 455 shares during the period.
-CIBC World Markets Inc. bought a new stake in shares of Elanco Animal Health during the 4th quarter valued at $376,000.
-Finally, MML Investors Services LLC raised its stake in shares of Elanco Animal Health by 6.7% during the 4th quarter.
-MML Investors Services LLC now owns 15,449 shares of the company’s stock valued at $438,000 after purchasing an additional 974 shares during the period.
-Hedge funds and other institutional investors own 97.90% of the company’s stock.
+Large investors have recently bought and sold shares of the company.
+Comerica Bank bought a new position in shares of Elanco Animal Health in the 4th quarter worth $6,421,000.
+Bank Julius Baer & Co.
+Ltd Zurich boosted its position in shares of Elanco Animal Health by 27.7% in the 4th quarter.
+Bank Julius Baer & Co.
+Ltd Zurich now owns 218,237 shares of the company’s stock worth $6,194,000 after purchasing an additional 47,295 shares during the last quarter.
+Allstate Corp bought a new position in shares of Elanco Animal Health in the 4th quarter worth $1,804,000.
+Thrivent Financial for Lutherans bought a new position in shares of Elanco Animal Health in the 4th quarter worth $1,354,000.
+Finally, Schonfeld Strategic Advisors LLC bought a new position in shares of Elanco Animal Health in the 4th quarter worth $1,167,000.
+Institutional investors and hedge funds own 97.90% of the company’s stock.

 Elanco Animal Health Company Profile (Get Rating)